Delirium

 Hypoxia

-• Assess for hypoxia and optimize oxygen saturation as needed
+• Assess for hypoxia and optimise oxygen saturation as needed

-• Be aware of pulse oximeter limitations (esp. borderline values and skin color differences)
+• Be aware of pulse oximeter limitations (esp. borderline values and skin colour differences)

 Infection